netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/installation.md

 ## Prerequisites

-The following components are required to run the On Prem Cloud (OPC):
+The following components are required to run the On-Prem Cloud (OPC):

 | component                                        | description                                                                                                                                                                                         |
 |:-------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|